Steps 1-4 are completed once, Steps 5-6 are completed every semester.

-Home Education students: Request a letter of good standing from the Home Education Office to submit along with a home school transcript, Educational Plan, and Home School Approval Form.
-The letter from the Home Education office and Home School Transcript are submitted once a year; Approval Form is submitted each semester.
-Home School students must review the Home School Articulation Agreement and submit the signature page before starting their first semester.
+Home Education students: Request a letter of good standing from the Home Education Office to submit along with a home education transcript, Educational Plan, and Home Education Approval Form.
+The letter from the Home Education office and Home Education Transcript are submitted once a year; Approval Form is submitted each semester.
+Home Education students must review the Home Education Articulation Agreement and submit the signature page before starting their first semester.

 All paperwork has to be submitted to the Dual Enrollment office for approval and prior to student registering for classes.
 Students may email paperwork to email@example.com or fax it to 813-253-7061.
 Students may not bring paperwork to campus for approval.

 Once the Dual Enrollment office has reviewed the submitted paperwork, the student will receive an approval email to both their personal email and their Hawkmail accounts.
 Students can visit an HCC campus to choose the sections of the courses they were approved to take.

 Students should make sure they are given the Dual Enrollment fee waiver during registration and submit it to the campus bursar/cashier’s office.
 If student fails to submit waiver, student can have a balance and subsequently sent to collections.

 STEP 6- ACQUIRE TEXTBOOKS

 Hillsborough County Public Schools has created detailed instructions on obtaining textbooks - HCPS textbook information is available here.
 The Hillsborough County Public School Textbook Warehouse can have an order time of up to 15 days.
 If a student registers for classes less than 15 days prior to a class starting, they run the risk of not having a textbook when the course starts.
 The Dual Enrollment office does not have access to textbook ordering.

 Private school and Home Education students must purchase their own textbooks and materials.